iobruno/kotlin-news-feed/README.md

 with the Spring Stack.
 It can be used as a reference or starting point for anyone playing around with **Kotlin** and **Spring**

 ## Tech Stack
-- Kotlin 1.3.+
+- Kotlin 1.3
-- Spring Framework (Spring Boot, Spring Data)
+- Spring Framework 5.x (Spring Boot, Spring MVC, Spring Data JPA)
+- JUnit 5.x, Mockito
-- Gradle
+- Gradle (Kotlin DSL)

 ## Application Design